clearloop/sonata/README.md

 cydonia serve blog
 ```

-For the minimal directory layout:
+The minimal directory layout is like below, see [cydonia.toml][cydonia-toml]
+for the full configuration.

 ```
 my-blog